oubiwann/vim-blackboard-sublime-theme/README.md

       "color_scheme": "Packages/Theme - VimBlackboard/VimBlackboard.tmTheme"
     }
     ```
-    If you need help locating your user preferences file, you can find it selecting
+    If you need help locating your user preferences file, you can find it
-    "Preferences > Settings - User".
+    selecting "Preferences > Settings - User".

-    Also, in order to see the UI changes you will probably need to restart Sublime Text.

-6. Tweak futher by adding folder icons and classic tabs:
+1. Tweak futher by adding folder icons and classic tabs:

     ```javascript
     {